chaitanya-m-dot/Python-assigments/README.md

 using with blocked opened and read the file and printed it as line 1 and 2
 Task2:
 first wrote the text adn closed then again opened to append then closed and read the whole file.

+  Assignment 4
+ Task 1:
+first put  a dictionary then a variable for input function and thee used if else to check if the inputed name is in the dictionary

+Task 2: first put a list then used function print the desired numbers